Pearapps/AppStartupPerformanceTalk/AppStartup.md

 ## Ken Ackerson

+^- Thanks to organizers of Altconf
-^ I am a staff engineer at tumblr,
+-I am an engineer at tumblr, on the Mobile Core Team

-- building new features
+^- building new features
 - building developer tools
 - building frameworks for developers (networking and UI)
-- and most recently a big focus on application startup performance
+- and most recently a big focus on application startup performance project

+^ - This talk is focused on folks who have played around into instruments and have diagnosed some performance problems before - but want to get super serious about getting there app to launch as fast as possible
+- I'll try to leave time for questions

 ---